 Penelope Rex is very nervous about her first day of school.
-When she walks into the building she is surprised to learn that her classmates are delicious children.
+When she walks into the building, she is surprised to learn that her classmates are delicious children.
 Penelope tries her best to make a good impression, but finds herself in very tricky situations.
+Will Penelope be able to control her appetite for children?
 Readers will enjoy following Penelope on her challenging and delectable new journey.